REC-CSE-LAB/.github/profile/README.md

 - VS Code *( suggested )*.

 After you're comfortable with the above mentioned skills, then you can start contributing to the repos.
-You can follow the folloein basic step to started:
+You can follow these basic step to started:

 - **Step 1:** Fork any repo into your own personal GitHub account.